Highest bid for Blue Origin's maiden voyage US$2.6 million and climbing

 The trip will last a total of ten minutes, four of which passengers will spend above the Karman line that marks the recognized boundary between Earth's atmosphere and space.

-The booster lands autonomously on a pad two miles from the launch site, and the capsule floats back to the surface with three large parachutes that slow it down to about a mile an hour when it lands.
+The booster lands autonomously on a pad 3.2km from the launch site, and the capsule floats back to the surface with three large parachutes that slow it down to about a mile an hour when it lands.

 The auction began with sealed bidding on May 5, with the first unsealed bid posted Wednesday morning, US$1.4 million.